 Unimproved land held for investment - Unimproved land held for investment consists of donated land parcels in Kingman, Arizona.
 The investment is recorded at the lower of cost or fair value.
 Fair value approximates the assessment value from the county assessor office.
-As of June 30, 2017, the unimproved land that was held for investment of \$232,094 was not marketed for sale and therefore was classified as property and equipment.
+As of June 30, 2018, the unimproved land that was held for investment of \$232,094 was not marketed for sale and therefore was classified as other assets.